zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 <Pet None, Fido, Dog>
 ```

-The `id` won't be assigned until the pet has been added to the database.
+NOTE: The `id` won't be assigned until the `Pet` instance has been added to the
+database.

-This requires a database session, which is an object that manages database
+Persisting an object to the database requires a database session, which is an
-transactions.
-A transaction is a sequence of SQL statements that are processed
+object that manages database transactions.
+A transaction is a sequence of SQL
-as an atomic unit.
-This means that either all SQL statements in the transaction
+statements that are processed as an atomic unit.
+This means that either all SQL
-are either applied ( committed) or they are all undone (rolled back) together.
+statements in the transaction are either applied (committed) or they are all
+undone (rolled back) together.

-This is especially important if statements that occur in a sequence on depend on
+This is especially important if statements that occur in a sequence depend on
 previous statements executing properly.
 The workflow for a transaction is
 illustrated in the image below: